ngpal/mangolang/devjournal.md

 - [ ] writing output (hacky)
   - I'm going to use a disp keyword followed by an expression which will write that information ("magically" converts ints and bools) into video memory
   - new instructions
-    - PRINT - pops from the stack and writes the lower 8 bits to the vidoe memory
+    - PRINT - pops from the stack and writes the lower 8 bits to the video memory at cursor
-    - VFLSH - clears and rewrites the text
+    - MVCUR i8 - move the cursor relative to current position
-  - [ ] lexer
+  - [x] lexer
-  - [ ] parser
+  - [x] parser
-  - [ ] type checker
+  - [x] type checker
-  - [ ] semantics (not really needed)
+  - [x] semantics (not really needed)
-  - [ ] isa and grammar
+  - [x] isa and grammar
   - [ ] codegen

+    ### Sidequest alert!
+    - [ ] call and ret instructions with print subroutine at the bottom of the file
+    - [ ] assmebler emiting object files
+    - [ ] linker

+    - [ ] compiler
+    - [ ] binary gen

   - [ ] vm
+    - [ ] must inc ip as soon as instruction is fetched for ret and call purposes
     - [ ] implement video memory
-    - [ ] implement stdout with crossterm alt window
+    - [ ] implement print video memory slice up until the cursor
     - [ ] implement instructions

+- [ ] split compiler into compiler, assembler and linker
+- [ ] rewrite hardcoded print subroutine in assembly
 - [ ] unit type
 - [ ] semicolon/newline split like rust
 - [ ] fix the typing issues with if expressions